TEALSK12/introduction-to-computer-science/lab_43.md

 1. Create a list of six different names (e.g. the names of your favorite music artists, family members, authors, celebrities, etc.).

-2. Write a script to welcome each person individually to the script one at a time.
+2. Write a program to welcome each person individually to the program one at a time.
 (For example, "Welcome, John.")

 3. Write a new script that welcomes all the players at once.
 For example, your new script should say "Welcome John, Kayla, and Michael."
 First, by writing a script that can say all the names on one line.
 Then add the commas and the word "and".
 Make sure your script works correctly no matter how many names are in the list.